 And from there, once you have the user’s identity verified, you can take your investigation one step further by leveraging our massive national criminal database (covering 98% of the US population) to further inquire into a user’s criminal history that might deter you from wanting them to participate in your platform.
 Uncovering past criminal records related to fraud, misrepresentation, retail theft or other related crimes can serve as tool for evaluating the potential risk of a seller before they begin to list products and services for sale to the public (or to remove those already on your platform who have frequently received negative reviews, returns or complaints as a trigger or signal for deeper investigation).

 Trust and safety are crucial for the success of any online retailer or marketplace.
 The INFORM Consumers Act is designed with protecting consumers and maintaining their trust in your platform in mind.
 Your first step is to ensure sellers are representing themselves correctly as a signal for continued ethical behavior on your platform.
-And Tessera’s ID verification offering can help.
+And Tessera’s ID Match can help.

 Online marketplace providers can partner with Tessera Data to tackle the compliance requirements of the INFORM Consumers Act.
 By leveraging our industry-leading IDV offerings and further validation through our national criminal records database, retailers can create a safer online environment where consumers can make purchases with confidence, reducing instances of counterfeit or potentially harmful products.

 We’re here to help make your transition to compliance under the new INFORM Consumers Act seamless and stress-free.
 Get in touch with our Sales team to learn more about our leading ID and driver’s license verification products as well as our national criminal database APIs.